Ifẹ: Precipitation

 A day is considered to be wet if there has been at least 0.04 inches of liquid or liquid-equivalent precipitation.
 In Ifé, the likelihood of rainy days varies a great deal from season to season.

 The 6.6-month wetter season, which runs from April 7 to October 27, has a more than 45% chance of precipitation on any one day.
 In Ifé, September has an average of 25.4 days with at least 0.04 inches of precipitation, making it the month with the most rainy days.

 From late October to early April, a period of about 5.4 months, is the dry season.
 December has an average of 1.4 days with at least 0.04 inches of precipitation, making it the month with the fewest wet days in Ifé.
 With an average of 25.4 days, September is the month in Ifé with the most rainy days.
 According to this classification, rain alone has the highest probability of all types of precipitation, peaking at 86% on September 22.

 Economy

 Ife contains attractions like the Natural History Museum of Nigeria.
-Ife is home to a regional agricultural center with an area that produces vegetables, grain, cocoa, tobacco, and cotton.
+Ife is home to a regional agricultural centre with an area that produces vegetables, grain, cocoa, tobacco, and cotton.
 Ife has a few open markets, such as Oja Titun or Odo-gbe market with about 1,500 shops.

 In terms of development, the Ife central area of Ilé Ifè is more developed.
 The areas include Parakin, Eleyele, Modomo, Damico, and Crown Estate Area.
-These areas are characterized by modern houses, good road network, constant electricity and security.
+These areas are characterised by modern houses, good road network, constant electricity and security.